jwaa/NoHarp/README.md

 * Setup JMonkeyEngine:
 	* Create a new project called "leaptest" somewhere on your disk, but not inside the repo
 	* Under the project tab, goto LeapTest, right click it and select "properties"
-		* Under the Sources Category Add a new Source Package Folder: link this to the "src/" folder in the repo
+		* Under the Sources Category Add a new Source Package Folder: link this to the "/src" folder in the repo
 		* Under the Libraries Category Add JAR/Folder linking to the LeapJava.jar in the LEAP SDK
 		* Under the Run Category set the "VM Options" to point to the native libraries of the LEAP SDK for your architecture:
 			-Djava.library.path=/path/to/LeapDeveloperKit/LeapSDK/lib
+* Navigate to the "/templates" folder in the repo
-* Copy the Main.java from the template folder in the repo to your "src/leaptest/" folder of the repo
+	* Copy the Main.java from the template folder to your "/src/leaptest" folder of the repo
+	* Copy the settings.txt from the template folder to where you created the leaptest project on your local machine (i.e. not in the repo).
+Put it in the root of your project folder e.g. "/leaptest".
 * It should all be properly setup now!